netoabel/leet-test/README.md

 # Leet test
 This is a test project developed for Leet's selective process.
-The application consists in a RESTful API that gets publications data from Instagram profiles and return them in JSON format after some data processing.
+The application consists in a RESTful API that reads publications data from Instagram profiles' timelines and return them in JSON format after some data processing.

 The following versions were used:
   - Node.js v5.3.0;